dwikyhardi/evonic/README.md

 ## Channels

-Currently only support for Telegram.
-WhatsApp and Discord soon.
+Currently only support for Telegram and WhatsApp, other channels coming soon.

 ---